cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 Before we can import the template into CloudForms, we need to download it or have it open in a separate browser window.

-***Note:*** Please use the forked version of the HEAT Template, which has an additional field "Network" defined.
-Without this field, running the HEAT Template will fail with an error indicating that mulitple networks are available and hence a network has to be specified.
+:warning: ***WARNING***Please make sure to use the forked version of the HEAT Template, which has an additional field "Network" defined.
+Without this field, running the HEAT Template will fail with an error indicating that multiple networks are available and hence a network has to be specified.

 1. Go to the template on the GitHub project page.
     [https://github.com/cbolz/summit-fy19/blob/master/self-service-portal-with-cloudforms/lab/WordPress_Native.yaml](https://github.com/cbolz/summit-fy19/blob/master/self-service-portal-with-cloudforms/lab/WordPress_Native.yaml)